judahpaul16/parallel-geography/README.md

 - The notebook allows for adjustments in parameters like the number of threads to experiment with different configurations.

 ## Development
-This notebook serves as an educational tool for understanding and comparing parallel processing techniques in Python.
+This notebook serves as an educational tool for understanding and comparing parallel processing techniques in Python, with a focus on geographical data analysis.
 It is structured to facilitate easy understanding and modification of the code for further experimentation.

 ## Testing
 - The notebook includes examples and scenarios for testing both parallel processing methods.